LexaFrontDev/filter-request-by-criteria/readme.md

 * ✅ Extensibility without modifying the core

-### How It Works

-1. A query is described using **DTOs or Criteria**
-2. The DTO is validated
-3. The DTO is transformed into a set of Criteria
-4. The Criteria are applied to the `QueryBuilder`

 As a result:
 * query logic is separated from infrastructure
 * the code is easy to read and extend
 * errors are caught **before SQL execution**